Tips and tricks

 key:

-Dragging with the right mouse button does similar thing, but it will also switch to another track, if clicked on any semi-transparent note.
+Dragging with the right mouse button does the same thing, but it also switches to another track when clicked on any semi-transparent note.

 Time measure tool